Bachelor's Degree in Life Sciences

 Objectives

-- Review the basics of Spanish grammar and address any lingering gaps in knowledge and differences in proficiency levels.
+- Review the basics of Spanish grammar and address persistent gaps and varying skill levels.
 Tailor the teaching of these fundamentals to meet each student’s individual needs.

 - Reading Comprehension and Translation into French

-- Proficiency in using the Prezi presentation tool (after completing the Prezi tutorial)
+- Proficiency with the Prezi presentation tool (after completing the Prezi tutorial)

-- A Cultural Approach and Work on Imagery by the Painters of the Prado
+- A Cultural Approach and Work with Images by the Painters of the Prado

 - Knowledge of various Spanish and Latin American companies